How long does it take to learn Spanish? [CALCULATOR]

 (I know this is taking a while, but I promise your number will be correct.)

 Wouldn’t it be great to just learn through immersion with no energy or studying, naturally like you did when you were a kid?

-I’m sorry to be the one to say this, but that’s a myth.
-It doesn’t work like that at all.
+I’m sorry to be the one to say this, but that’s a myths.
+Everyone, including kids, needs to study outside of language immersion.

 The good news, however, is that while adults need to study we still can learn languages must faster than children.

 We can get into that in another article, but without getting too sidetracked, let’s talk about some of the advantages of immersion–even if you don’t have the money to do it abroad.